← Back to projects

 Tiered Placeholder Resolution Before RAG

-A four-tier resolution hierarchy resolves template placeholders before they reach the RAG layer: static client profile (instant lookup), in-memory small documents (no search needed), RAG retrieval (OpenSearch), and explicit {{UNKNOWN}} markers for unresolvable values.
-Known values like company name or SIEM tool name are resolved from configuration — they never enter the context window, preserving the budget for values that genuinely require document retrieval.
+Four tiers of resolution before RAG ever gets called.
+Static client profile (instant lookup).
+In-memory small docs (preloaded at startup, no search).
+RAG retrieval (OpenSearch).
+Explicit {{UNKNOWN}} markers for values no layer can resolve.
+Known values like company name or SIEM tool name come from configuration.
+They never hit the context window, which saves the budget for values that actually need document retrieval.

 Code Showcase 1

-Protocol Interface — IndexBackend
+Protocol Interface, IndexBackend

 python